MuniDataEngineer/GenAI/ETL_Preprocessor/README.md

-# 📊 Dynamic DataType Detector using PySpark
+# 📊 Dynamic DataType Detector

 ## 📌 Description
 This project accepts an input file in **CSV**, **JSON**, or **Parquet** format and reads it into a **PySpark DataFrame**.
 It performs: